nodeshift/nodejs-reference-architecture/npcheck-review/npcheck-dec6-2021.md

 * With respect to (13) as a passport plug-in strategy typings are not as important as they might be for some modules.
 * With respect to (40) we think this is most likely an issue with npcheck as we believe JEST has tests
-* With respect to (53) openapi-generator-cli has a "test" script in package.json so this seems to be an error.
+* With respect to (53) openapi-generator-cli has a "test" script in package.json so this seems to be an error. the CVE has been fixed in 1.2.3 or later.
-* With respect to (68) npcheck had some bugs in how vulns were reported.  minimist has 1 medium vulnerability which is older than 4 months.
-It appears the CVE has been fixed in 1.2.3 or later.
 It's due to swagger-editor@4.0.2 pulling in an older version in its dependencies.
+Our investigation shows that its due to the use of the opencollective library and then react-ace which uses the older version of minimist.
+The opencollective library says it will not get updates.
+This seems like a minimal risk.